Updated: Jun 30

 Nuance number 2

 To get the “when I enter or exit an area” trigger, isn't straight forward.
-Because this bad boy is in preview mode at the moment, you need to do the following:
+Because this action is in preview mode at the moment, you need to do the following:

 1. Create a new Automated from blank flow